 - Guthrie (1971,2:107-111) considered the problem briefly in his excursus 'Bantuisms in non-Bantu languages'.
-In typically convoluted form, he acknowledges the striking morphological parallels even with geographically remote languages such as Temne, but considers that the reduced numbers of cognates with Bantu exclude them from consideration. - As Hal Fleming once memorably said, 'I always find more cognates after a good lunch' - With Efik (i.e. Lower Cross) and Nkonya (Guan) Guthrie says 'the Bantu material in the lexicons looks as though it may have to be correlated with 'Proto-Bantu' (Guthrie 1971,2:111).
+He acknowledges the striking morphological parallels even with geographically remote languages such as Temne, but considers that the reduced numbers of cognates with Bantu exclude them from consideration. - As Hal Fleming once memorably said, 'I always find more cognates after a good lunch' - With Efik (i.e. Lower Cross) and Nkonya (Guan) Guthrie says 'the Bantu material in the lexicons looks as though it may have to be correlated with 'Proto-Bantu' (Guthrie 1971,2:111).
 However, if there are links with Proto-Bantu, 'it would be necessary to postulate some means by which speakers of the proto-dialect could have travelled from where it was spoken in the direction of West Africa'.
-In other words Guthrie appeared to think that if these languages were related to Bantu it was because the speakers migrated from the Bantu area.
+Guthrie appeared to think that if these languages were related to Bantu it was because the speakers migrated from the Bantu area.